-4.1 Test Samples
+4.1 Test Sample Preparation

 This assay requires 0.4 mL of nanoparticle solution, at 5X the highest test concentration.
 The nanoparticles should be dissolved/resuspended in RPMI, or other medium, which does not interfere with platelet aggregation.

-In vitro test concentrations are based on the calculated plasma concentration of the nanoparticle at the intended therapeutic dose.
+The concentration is selected based on the plasma concentration of the nanoparticle at the intended therapeutic dose.
 For the purpose of this protocol this concentration is called "theoretical plasma concentration".
-Considerations for estimating theoretical plasma concentration have been reviewed elsewhere [7] and are summarized in Box 1 below.
+Considerations for estimating theoretical plasma concentration were reviewed elsewhere [7] and are summarized in Box 1 below.

-This assay evaluates four concentrations: 10X (5X if 10X cannot be achieved, or 100X or 30X when feasible) of the theoretical plasma concentration, the theoretical plasma concentration, and two serial 1:5 dilutions of the theoretical plasma concentration.
-When the intended therapeutic concentration is unknown, 1 mg/mL is used as the highest concentration.
-Alternatively, the highest reasonably achieved concentration can be used if 1 mg/mL is unattainable.
+The assay will evaluate 4 concentrations: 10 X (or when feasible 100X, 30X or 5X) of the theoretical plasma concentration, theoretical plasma concentration and two 1:5 serial dilutions of the theoretical plasma concentration.
+When the intended therapeutic concentration is unknown, the highest final concentration is 1 mg/mL or the highest reasonably achievable concentration.

-For example, if the theoretical plasma concentration to be tested is 0.2 mg/mL, a stock of 10 mg/mL is prepared.
-This sample is then diluted 10 fold (1 mg/mL), followed by two 1:5 serial dilutions (0.2 and 0.04 mg/mL).
-When 25 μ L of each of these sample dilutions is added to the test tube and mixed with 0.1 mL of, the final nanoparticle concentrations tested in this assay are: 2.0, 0.2, 0.04 and 0.008 mg/mL.
+For example, if the final theoretical plasma concentration to be tested is 0.2 mg/mL, then a stock of 10 mg/mL will be prepared and diluted 10-fold (1 mg/mL), followed by two 1:5 serial dilutions (0.2 and 0.04 mg/mL).
+When 25 μ L of each of these samples is added to the test tube and mixed with 0.1 mL of plasma, the final nanoparticle concentrations tested in the assay are: 2.0, 0.2, 0.04 and 0.008 mg/mL.
 Three 25 μ L replicates are tested per each sample concentration.